zetareticoli/cssui/content/docs/components/modal.md

 ```
 ### Unique ID

-Set a unique `id` for each modal you want to use in a page.

-Example:
+Each modal should have a unique `id` as follows:

 ```html
 <div id="modal-one" data-modal>